Stick Season 1 - Pool Party Prep Clip

 Where to Watch Virtues of Harmony

-What, so now you want to know what the TV show is about?
+Curious to know what the TV series is about?
 Here’s the plot: "Virtues of Harmony is a long-running sitcom from Hong Kong, lasting 322 episodes with two direct seasons.
 Produced by Tsui Yu On, the sitcom was a TVB production and aired five days a week from September 17, 2001 to December 28, 2002.
 The series chronicles the comical events and life of the Kam household, a rich family during a prosperous time in the Ming Dynasty of China.
 The series was inspired by the 2000 TVB comedy drama Colourful Life.
 Originally planned to be an 150-episode sitcom, an extra 200 episodes were added due to the sitcom's rating success.
 After the episode finale, a spin-off sequel, Virtues of Harmony II was released in 2003, as well as a spin-off musical, which starred the same cast."

 "Virtues of Harmony" is currently available to stream via subscription, rental, or purchase on .